-To help Canada meet its required BSE testing level as set by CFIA, to demonstrate safety of Canadian meat and to promote the acceptability of beef from Canada in international markets through an increase in submissions of eligible Alberta animals for BSE testing.
+To help Canada meet its required BSE testing level as set by CFIA, to demonstrate the progressing reduction of BSE in our cattle herd, therefore demonstrating the safety of Canadian meat and to promote the acceptability of beef from Canada in international markets through an increase in submissions of eligible Alberta animals for BSE testing.

 Alberta Agriculture and Rural Development and the Canadian Food Inspection Agency are refining the Canada-Alberta BSE Surveillance Program (CABSESP) to place greater focus on the highest risk cattle populations.

-As of November 1, 2012, animals fitting within any of the five different risk categories that are over 30 months of age will be accepted without upper age limit.
-Those categories correspond to neurological animals (animals showing at least one neurological sign), also to animals that are sick and deemed unfit for human consumption, and on animals that are down, distressed or dead.
-Also, the 30-day restriction for lawful possession of animals has been lifted.
-Currently, any cattle under lawful possession of producers in Alberta that fits into one of the risk categories and is older than 30 months is now accepted under the BSE surveillance program.
-Animals of any age showing strong clinical neurological signs must be reported to CFIA as per federal legislation, and CFIA will determine on a case by case basis if a sample will be taken.
+The CABSESP targets animals within any of the five different risk categories that are over 30 months of age without upper age limit.
+The five risk categories correspond to a) neurological animals (animals showing at least one neurological sign), b) animals that are sick and deemed unfit for human consumption, and c) animals that are down, d) distressed, and e) dead.
+Also, there is no longer a 30-day restriction period for lawful possession of animals.
+Currently, any cattle under lawful possession by producers in Alberta that fits into one of the risk categories and is older than 30 months is accepted under the BSE surveillance program.
+Animals of any age showing three or more clinical neurological signs are considered BSE Suspects and must be reported to the Canadian Food Inspection Agency (CFIA) as per federal legislation.
+The CFIA will determine on a case by case basis if the animal is truly a BSE suspect and if a sample is to be taken.

-The changes being made to the CABSESP are based on international scientific guidelines for BSE surveillance, which focus on collecting quality samples from the highest risk cattle populations.
+The CABSESP is a risk-based program, which follows international scientific guidelines for BSE surveillance, focusing on collecting quality samples from the highest risk cattle populations.

 By aggressively targeting the highest risk cattle populations, and by testing sufficient number of animals, Canada can more precisely and effectively verify that the level of BSE in the national herd continues to decline as quickly as possible.
 These changes also support Canada’s status as a controlled risk country for BSE, as recognized by the World Organisation for Animal Health (OIE) and will facilitate market access for Canadian beef.